Music NKY

 • Buy from a music store - not a discount warehouse.

-• 1/2 size models for ages 6-9
+• Consider a 1/2 or 3/4-size models for ages 6-9.

-• 3/4 size models for ages 9-11 (I played a 3/4 size Gibson 135 into my teens - wish I still had it..)
+• 3/4 size models for ages 9-12 I played a 3/4 size Gibson into my teens - wish I still had it.
+Little guitars are useful for years as travel and camping guitars.

 1/2 size electric model

-Acoustic or electric?
+Acoustic or Electric?

 • I'm asked this a lot.
+Here's the answer:

-• A beginner can learn on either acoustic or electric
+• A beginner can learn on either acoustic or electric.

-• Electrics require a small amplifier - additional investment
+• Electrics require a small amplifier - additional investment.

-Electric guitars require an amplifier.
-There is no need to buy a big one - until tour dates scheduled!
-Weight is a consideration.
+There is no need to buy a big amp - until tour dates are scheduled!

 Recommended amplifiers for electric guitars

 • More important than the brand is that you buy from a local dealer who provides service.
-I recommend Buddy Rogers and Willis Music

 Guitars for Adults

-• Build quality indicators
+• Good quality indicators:

 • the guitar resonates with good tone